duembgen/duembgen.github.io/index.md

 ### Working with me

+**CMU MechE Research Students**: I am happy to co-advise students starting September 2025, if there is a strong fit.
+Don't hesitate to get in touch (see below).

 If you are passionate about optimization for robotics, and would like to work with me at CMU starting January 2026 or September 2026, please get in touch via e-mail with your CV and a short research statement.

 ### Latest news

 *Last update: June 21, 2025.*